Symphony No. 1 (Mahler): Blumine

 Blumine is the title of the rejected andante second movement of the symphony.
 It was first named Blumine in 1893.
 However it was not discarded until after the first three performances, where it remained the second movement.
 After the 1894 performance (where it was called Bluminenkapitel), the piece received harsh criticism, especially regarding the second movement.
 In the Berlin premiere in 1896, Blumine was cut out, along with the title Titan and the programme of the symphony.
 Shortly after this, the symphony was published without the Blumine movement and in the subsequent versions of the symphony it was gone.

 Blumine originates from some incidental music Mahler wrote for Joseph Victor von Scheffel's dramatic poem Der Trompeter von Säckingen.
 The trumpet serenade was used for Blumine with little change.
 It was originally scored for a small orchestra and this is how it appears in Blumine, which is in contrast to the large orchestra used in the rest of the symphony.
 The movement is a short lyrical piece with a gentle trumpet solo, similar to the posthorn solos in Symphony No. 3.
 Even though it was cut from the symphony, there are still traces of its influence in the rest of the movements.

 Blumine translates to "floral", or "flower", and some believe this movement was written for Johanna Richter, with whom Mahler was infatuated at the time.
 The style of this movement has much in common with Mahler's earlier works but also shows the techniques and distinct style of his later compositions.
 It was rediscovered by Donald Mitchell in 1966, while doing research for his biography on Mahler in the Osborn Collection at Yale University, in a copy of the Hamburg version of the symphony.
 Apparently, Mahler had given it to a woman he tutored at the Vienna Conservatory.
 It was passed on to her son, who then sold it to James Osborn, who then donated it to Yale University.

 Benjamin Britten gave the first performance of the reconstructed Hamburg version in 1967, after it had been lost for over seventy years.
 After this discovery, other people performed this movement, some simply inserting the Blumine into the 1906 version.
 However, many people did not agree about playing this music as part of the symphony.
 Mahler had rejected it from his symphony, they reasoned, so it should not be played as part of it.
+Furthermore, the Blumine movement does not share the other movements' focus on the perfect fourth interval, making it incongruous within the symphony.
 Famous Mahler conductors such as Leonard Bernstein, Georg Solti and Bernard Haitink never performed it.
 Others perform Blumine before or after the symphony, while still others have performed it on its own or alongside Mahler's other works.